JesseKuntz/developer-portal/_docs/connect/introduction.md

 Connect injects a web3 provider (EIP-1193) similar other extensions and supports the same APIs.

-- Step 1: Look for ethereum.isLedgerConnect to determine if the user has the extension.
+1. Look for ethereum.isLedgerConnect to determine if the user has the extension.

-- Step 2: Call common ethereum apis.
+2. Call common ethereum apis.

 ## APIs